dylanrenwick/braingolf/README.md

     |            - Ends an if or else block
     [            - Begins a while loop.
 Will repeat all code after this character until the next ] character while the first item of the stack is > 0
     ]            - Ends a while loop
+    {            - Begins a foreach loop.
+Each iteration will rotate the stack so that the next element is last, then run the containing code
+    }            - Ends a foreach loop

 Literals: